zstoebs/Daily-Coding-Problem/September 2019/README.md

   get(i): gets the value at index i.

 - 9/23/2019: Given a binary tree, find a minimum path sum from root to a leaf.

+- 9/24/2019: Given an N by M matrix consisting only of 1's and 0's, find the largest rectangle containing only 1's and return its area.